storj/docs/app/dcs/third-party-tools/velero/page.md

 - [](docId:OXSINcFRuVMBacPvswwNU) for the project or create an access grant with the [](docId:TbMdOGCAXNWyPpQmH6EOq)&#x20;

-- [](docId:OJPnxiexQIXHmzGBkvzHc) where Velero will store the backups
+- [Create a bucket](docId:pxdnqsVDjCLZgeEXt2S6x) where Velero will store the backups

 ## Instructions